Memur-Sen participated in the training organized by Portugal's SNQTB

-Memur-Sen Delegation at the 4th Ordinary Congress of Niger’s CDTN
+Memur-Sen to participate in the 4th Ordinary Congress of the Brazil's UGT

 Final Declaration Of The Congress On Human, Labour And Global Competition